 The Gods on Olympus became concerned.
 And Hades was called to task and told to return Persephone.

-When Persephone is with Demeter the world is green but when she descends to the Underworld for her time with Hades, the green world dies and we slide into winter.
+When Persephone is with Demeter the world is green and lush but when she descends to the Underworld for her time with Hades, the green world dies and we slide into winter.

-There is so much to learn about our own nature from the myth of Persephone’s descent.
+There is so much to learn about our own nature and seasonal depression from the myth of Persephone’s descent.

-Persephone became entranced by a narcissus, a flower whose name springs from the same root as narcissist.
+Persephone became entranced by a narcissus, a flower whose name springs from the same root as the word narcissist.
 In other words she became entranced with herself.
 The descent into the Underworld was a descent into her own being, her own soul.
 And because of the compromise struck between Hades and Demeter, this was a journey that Persephone would take cyclically, year over year, journeying deep into her being for the winter months and returning to the world above through the summer.
 This is the cosmic yin/yang, the slow breath in and the long exhale.

 Some of us respond more strongly to this season’s lack of light than others, which can make the descent a rocky and uncomfortable journey.

 - Try a combination of Lemon Balm and St. John’s Wort* to ward off winter blues.

 I love this combo!
 St. John’s Wort blooms at the Summer Solstice, capturing the sun’s light in her petals and making it energetically available to us as we descend toward the winter solstice and need a hit of sunlight to brighten our mood.